 - Training and test data have to be equally discretized!

-- Learned rules:
+- Learned model:

-- income=high → give_credit=true
+- income=high \rightarrow give_credit=true

-- income=low → give credit=false
+- income=low \rightarrow give_credit=false

-- Applying rules
+- Applying model:

 - income=low has to have the same semantics on training and test data!

 - Naively applying discretization will lead to different ranges!